tommynok/penumbra/README.md

 ## Requirements

 * On Windows, you'll need to install Mediatek Drivers.
-> ⚠️ IMPORTANT NOTICE
+> [!WARNING]
-> Penumbra on Windows is currently half broken, and only occasionally works by replacing the MediaTek drivers with WinUSB using Zadig.
-Please, do not open a new issue in case of problems with Windows, but rather leave a comment on [#27](https://github.com/shomykohai/penumbra/issues/27).
+> Penumbra on Windows is currently half broken, and only occasionally works by replacing the MediaTek drivers with WinUSB using Zadig.<br>
+> Please, do not open a new issue in case of problems with Windows, but rather leave a comment on [#27](https://github.com/shomykohai/penumbra/issues/27).
 > It is strongly suggested to use Linux instead, where Penumbra has been tested more and confirmed to work.
 * On Linux you'll need to install `libudev` and add your user to the `dialout` group.
 In case Penumbra doesn't recognize the device, run with sudo or allow access to the device with udev rules.